Slamy/CDi_MiSTer/README.md

 * Investigate "Gray border glitch" at the top of "Myst" gameplay (seems to be only one plane)
 * Fix reset behaviour (Core is sometimes hanging after reset)
 * Add auto start of titles using front panel "Play" button
+    * SLAVE 3.2 is required to fix this without any hacks
 * Find a way of detecting Audio CDs
 * Investigate desaturated colors / low contrast in "Photo CD Sample Disc"
     * Probably fixable with 16-235 to 0-255 scaling